maintenance

 2. Run the grinder

-3. Discard these first grinds - they may have residue
+3. Throw away these first grounds—they’ll have cleaning residue

 Cleaning the Hopper and Lid